project-chip/connectedhomeip/scripts/idl/README.md

   // Some commands may take no inputs at all command On(): DefaultSuccess = 2;
   command Off(): DefaultSuccess = 3;

+  // command invocation default to "operate" privilege, however these
+  // can be modified as well
+  command access(invoke: administer) Off(): DefaultSuccess = 4;

+  // command invocation can require timed invoke usage timed command RequiresTimedInvok(): DefaultSuccess = 4;
 }

 // A client cluster represents something that is used by an app